jaidentripp/CS260-Winter2025/README.md

 - [x] Application text content - consistent fonts.
 - [x] Application images - able to load images and some images are placeholders for where recipes will be grabbed from the API.

+##React Part 1

+For this deliverable I did the following.
+I checked the box [x] and added a description for things I completed.

+- [x] Bundled using Vite - Easy to install and use Vite.
+- [x] Components - Easy to bring the code over from HTML and CSS, but had to rework them quite a bit to achieve prefered styling.
+- [x] Router - Easy to creating the component routing.